bmjoy/NEOColorPicker/README.md

 Currently, it supports RGB, HSV, HSL and the HTML/hexadecimal codes.

 ## Installation
-**This project requires the [NEO Utils](https://github.com/NelsonWilliam/NEOUtils/) to be previously installed in the Unity Project.**
+**This project requires the [NEO Utils](https://github.com/NelsonWilliam/NEOUtils/) 1.1 or superior to be previously installed in the Unity Project.**

 With NEO Utils already installed, all you have to do is download the latest NEO Color Picker .unitypackage from the [Releases](https://github.com/NelsonWilliam/NEOColorPicker/releases/) page and drag it into your project.